 Beautifully designed virtual change the dates also feel way more special than a big email chain, and they make it easier to keep track of guests’ responses.
 If you do intend to later follow up with printed invitations, you can use Paperless Post’s mailing address collector to get everyone’s information, in case people have moved since you first sent your original save the date.
 It’s way easier than trying to keep track of individual emails or text messages.

 Save the new date, again

-If you end up having to change the date of your wedding several times, it’s also a cinch to resend virtual change the dates with new, updated information.
-This practice has become so common over the past year that wedding planners have even started using acronyms to describe them: STD (your first save the date), STND (save the new date), and STNDA (save the new date again).
-At the end of the day, guests will be understanding if you have to change the date (even more than once!) especially since these times have made it so challenging to plan events ahead of time.
-Safety comes first—and a new wedding date will give the people you love something exciting to look forward to in the future as they prioritize their health and wellbeing in the meantime.
+If you end up having to change the date of your wedding several times, it’s also a cinch to resend online change the dates with new, updated information.
+At the end of the day, guests will understand if you have to change the date (even more than once!) especially since these times have made it so challenging to plan events ahead of time.
+Safety comes first—and a new wedding date will give the people you love something exciting to look forward to in the future as they prioritize their health and well-being in the meantime.

 Change the date vs. wedding postponement

 Herrgarde Save the New Date and Fionola by Paperless Post

 There is a difference between change the dates and wedding postponement announcements.
 And which you choose to send all depends on how comfortable you are fully rescheduling your wedding.
 After all, some couples may prefer to hold off on their new plans until there’s more clarity on when group gatherings will be deemed safe again.
 Change the dates give guests a new date and location for the wedding, while postponement announcements act as more of a cancellation, with the promise to eventually circle back with more information at a later date.
 If you want to update your guests that you’re changing the date of your wedding as soon as you know you’re going to do so, you can also send a wedding postponement notice and later follow up with a more official change the date, after you have a venue rebooked.